xucao-42/bilateral_normal_integration/README.md

 ECCV 2022

-This is the official Python implementation of the ECCV 2022 work "Bilateral Normal Integration".
+This is the official Python implementation of the ECCV 2022 work "Bilateral Normal Integration."
-This work aims at discontinuity preservation surface reconstruction from a single surface normal map.
+This work aims at **discontinuity preservation** surface reconstruction from a single surface normal map.
 The proposed method works in both orthographic and perspective cases, is robust to outliers, and only has one hyperparameter in the objective function.

 ## Dependencies